-Savory Cheese Scones.
-Instead of the usual homemade classic plain rolls, try these cheese rolls to spice things up a bit.
-These cheese and scallion scones from Farm Girl Fare will add something extra special to your Thanksgiving meal this year.
+nstead of the usual homemade classic plain rolls, try these cheese rolls to spice things up a bit.
+These cheese and herb scones from Sugar Salt Magic will add something extra special to your Thanksgiving meal this year.

-Green Beans.
-Since Thanksgiving calls for something a little more classy than cracking open a can of green beans, this recipe from Realistic Cooking Ideas will make a great dish, as it pairs of slivered almonds for a nice crunch and miso dressing for a nice light savory flavor.
+Since Thanksgiving calls for something a little more classy than cracking open a can of green beans, this recipe from Cookie + Kate Ideas will make a great dish, as it pairs of slivered almonds for a nice crunch and miso dressing for a nice light savory flavor.

-Yams.
-I won’t lie, yams have never been my favorite.
+I won’t lie, sweet potatoes have never been my favorite.
 They are usually always the side dish I keep passing around the table to the next person.
-But this recipe from Recipe Girl is one yam recipe I would definitely eat.
+But this recipe from The Seasoned Mom is one sweet potato recipe I would definitely eat.
 Add toasted, warm, ooey gooey marshmallows on top of anything, and it usually gets devoured.

-Mashed Potatoes.
-This is a classic recipe from The Pioneer Woman for delicious and creamy mashed potatoes.
+This is a easy recipe from This Healthy Kitchen for delicious and creamy mashed potatoes.
 A definite staple for any Thanksgiving meal, this is a great recipe because although they are labor intensive, they can be made ahead of time and warmed up when you’re ready to eat them, thus saving you lots of time on Thanksgiving morning.

 Jello is a fun and festive Thanksgiving side dish that the kids will love!
 This raspberry jello salad recipe from Lea’s Cooking is easy to make and sure to be a crowd pleaser.
 Add a scoop of cool whip on top for an extra special treat!